tanselberkant/tanselberkant/README.md

 <h3>My Latest Posts</h3>

+- <a href="https://tanselberkant.dev/posts/rendering-code-blocks-in-a-next-js-and-sanity-project">Rendering Code Blocks In A Next.js and Sanity Project</a> <br />
 - <a href="https://tanselberkant.dev/posts/react-activity-calendar-for-github-activities">Visualizing Github Activity With React Activity Calendar</a> <br />
-- <a href="https://tanselberkant.dev/posts/implementing-react-toastify-in-real-life-applications">Implementing React Toastify in Real-life Applications</a> <br />
+- <a href="https://tanselberkant.dev/posts/implementing-react-toastify-in-real-life-applications">Implementing React Toastify in Real-life Applications</a>
-- <a href="https://tanselberkant.dev/posts/table-export-example-in-chrome-extensions">Table Export Example In Chrome Extensions</a>